fourjuaneight/blog/content/posts/ai-is-ruining-the-internet.md

 ---
 title: "AI Is Ruining The Internet"
-seo_title: "AI Companies Are Exploiting Online Content and It's Ruining The Internet"
+seo_title: "Artificial Intelligence Companies Are Exploiting Online Content and It's Ruining The Internet"
 description: "The elusive enchantment of AI has cast a spell over the tech world and the unsuspecting public alike.
 But they are more like unscrupulous puppeteers pulling strings in the shadow, devouring online content in a feeding frenzy.
 They lie through their teeth about where this data comes from, eroding the ethical bedrock the internet was built on."
 date: 2024-06-21
 tags: